 What I am saying?

-If you do go to college, make sure your investment is worth it.
+If you do go, make sure your investment is worth it.

 Don’t go into tens of thousands of dollars of debt for a degree that won’t pay you back.